John Kirk (explorer): Zoology

 He studied the wildlife in East Africa and published many papers.
 He collected many birds from Zanzibar and East Africa.

 In 1892, he was credited with the third largest elephant tusk among animal trophy hunters.

 He collected many specimens of Lake Malawi fish on the Zambezi expedition.

 Eponyms

 According to sources, Kirk first drew zoologists' attention to the Zanzibar red colobus, which is also commonly known as Kirk's red colobus.
-This species, Procolobus kirkii, which is endemic to Zanzibar, is named after him.
+This species, Procolobus kirkii, which is endemic to Zanzibar, is named after him, as is the dwarf antelope Kirk's dik-dik.